 AI and Machine Learning

 A significant cybersecurity challenge is stopping zero-day attacks.
-While it’s relatively straightforward to block known attacks, zero-day attacks are not known.
-They exploit vulnerabilities that developers haven’t patched or, in some cases, haven’t discovered yet.
+While blocking known attacks is relatively straightforward, zero-day attacks are not known.
+Instead, they exploit vulnerabilities that developers haven’t patched or, in some cases, haven’t discovered yet.

 Machine learning and other forms of AI can also identify and stop unwanted bot traffic.